pikarpov-LANL/COLLAPSO1D/docs/installation.md

 # Installation

 COLLAPSO1D supports `gfortran` and Intel's Classic Fortran `ifort`.
-The latter runs ~40% faster, but requires a more involved installation.
+The latter runs ~70% faster, but requires a more involved installation.

 ## Defendencies

 ### PyTorch
+!!!
+Warning
+    PyTorch 2.X has <ins>not</ins> been tested.

-To install the latest PyTorch for <ins>CPU</ins>, follow the official [instructions](https://pytorch.org/).
+To install the latest PyTorch 1.X for <ins>CPU</ins>, follow the official [instructions](https://pytorch.org/get-started/locally/).
 I would highly recommend installing it in a dedicated conda environemnt.
 As an example, here is how to create one and install PyTorch:
 ```
 conda create -n py310 python=3.10
 conda activate py310